nishantjr/wxyzmonad/README.md

 - [ ] Fix StackSet to reflect Wayland.

   Since Wayland has *real* multi-outputs, floating windows must be associated with an output.
 We must also handle the case where there are no screens.
-I think it may make sense to move handling of floating windows to layouts.

   It may also make sense to move Workspaces out of core functionality and handle them elsewhere as well.
 This could allow us to, for example split large monitors into multiple screens.

 - [ ] Modularize components: Currently things are generally placed into similar files as in XMonad.
 Some of these are quite large and diverse.
   We should split these up and reorganize them.

 - [ ] Reconsider type names e.g. Window vs TopLevel

 - [ ] Expand C event queue to a FIFO.
 This will stop the crash on during shutdown.

 Other features